The Basic Core Herbal Travel Kit:

 - Epsom Salts – They are excellent for drawing out toxins.
 So if you have an infection, mosquito bites, bee stings, simply soak it in a warm Epsom salt bath (or soaking a cotton washcloth in a warm water Epsom salt solution for the affected area) and voilá, infection and pain are gone.
 Table salt will work too but not as well.
 It can also be used for splinter removal, itchy skin, mild sunburn and poison ivy.
 Epsom salts are anti-inflammatory and great to use for reducing swelling and alleviating the soreness from sprains and bruises.

 Of course, there are numerous other herbs that would be helpful while traveling; the above are my favorite essential herbs that have come to our aid countless times.
 I travel with all the tinctures, each labeled in 1 oz. amber bottles (except Elderberry, which is stored in a 2 oz. bottle if using a carry-on or 4 oz. if not).
 I have never had any issues going through airport security (domestic or international) with them.
 The only time I was questioned was at the Holocaust Museum in Washington, DC.
 When I explained what they were, they let me pass.

 May your travels be free of illness and problems.
 However, it is better to be safe than sorry – bring some healing herbs just in case.

-All information is shared for educational purposes only and is not intended to diagnose or treat any condition.
+All information is shared for educational purposes only and has not been evaluated by the Food and Drug Administration.
+This information is not intended to diagnose, treat, cure, or prevent any disease.